struct78/iot-pool-temperature-sensor/README.md

 npm run destroy
 ```

-## Web App
+## App
-The web app is a simple Gatsby site which pulls the latest temperature reading.
+The web app is a simple Gatsby site which pulls the latest temperature reading from the API Gateway.

 To install dependencies: